haydencarlson/fortifyLicensingWebPanel/README.md

-# EcoBind

-React, Redux & Socket.io Electronic Binder Web App
+# Fortify Licensing Web Panel

+This is a web panel built in React, Redux & Node using express.
+This panel is used for clients to manage users of there licensed .NET application.